Small-span Hermitian matrices over quadratic integer rings: Maximal small-span infinite families

 where the irrational edge-weight is $-\omega$.

 Now we have two remaining cases to consider: the case where $G$ is contained in $\mathcal P_n$ and the case where $G$ is equivalent to $\mathcal Q_n$ for some $n$.
-In each case, by Lemma~\ref{lem:SScomps}, we can exclude the possibility that $G$ contains a triangle having fewer than $2$ charged vertices.
+In each case, by Lemma~\ref{lem:SScomps}, we can exclude the possibility that $G$ contains a triangle having fewer than two charged vertices.
 And similarly, by Lemma~\ref{lem:SScomps}, we need only consider charges from the set $\left \{-1,0,1\right \}$.
 Moreover, we can exclude any graph equivalent to $X^{(6)}_5$, $X^{(7)}_5$, $X^{(8)}_5$, or $X^{(9)}_8$ (see Figure~\ref{fig:x6}) as a subgraph of a small-span graph since these graphs have span at least $4$.

-\paragraph{Case 2.} Suppose $G$ is equivalent to a sub-template of $\mathcal P_n$ for some $n$.
-In this case $\mathcal T^\prime$ cannot be a cycle for, if it were, it would have a sub-template on more than $6$ vertices that is not equivalent to a subgraph of either $\mathcal P_n$ or $\mathcal Q_n$ contradicting Theorem~\ref{thm:cycSS}.
-By Lemma~\ref{lem:SScomps}, a charged vertex cannot be incident to an edge-weight of absolute value greater than $1$ and $\mathcal T^\prime$ does not contain any triangles.
-Moreover, since we have excluded $X^{(6)}_5$, $X^{(7)}_5$, and $X^{(8)}_5$, no leaf (a vertex having only one neighbour) can share its neighbourhood with a charged leaf.
+\paragraph{\emph{Case 2.}} Suppose $G$ is equivalent to a sub-template of $\mathcal P_n$ for some $n$.
+In this case $\mathcal T^\prime$ cannot be a cycle for, if it were, it would have a sub-template on more than $6$ vertices that is not equivalent to a subgraph of either $\mathcal P_n$ or $\mathcal Q_n$ contradicting Proposition~\ref{pro:cycSS}.
+By Lemma~\ref{lem:SScomps}, a charged vertex cannot be incident to an edge-weight of absolute value greater than $1$.
+Now, $G$ has at most one charged vertex.
+Hence, if $\mathcal T^\prime$ contains a triangle then it can have at most two charged vertices.
+We deduce therefore that $\mathcal T^\prime$ must be triangle-free, since otherwise, by Lemma~\ref{lem:SScomps}, $\mathcal T^\prime$ would contain $\mathcal X^{(2)}_n$ for some $n$.
+Moreover, since we have excluded $X^{(6)}_5$, $X^{(7)}_5$, and $X^{(8)}_5$, no leaf (a vertex having only one neighbour) can share its adjacent vertex with a charged leaf.